Presentation

 Aim

-The Mediterranean WG is dealing with scientific and development issues related to animal production in the Mediterranean basin.
-Its aim is to encourage collaboration between scientific communities and technical sectors from the Mediterranean countries, discuss the Mediterranean livestock issues under a broad perspective, in order to formulate new ideas for research and development programs in the region and to increase the attractiveness of EAAP for researchers on both sides of the Mediterranean Sea.
+The Mediterranean WG is an EAAP-FAO-CIHEAM Group devoted to dealing with scientific and development issues related to animal production in the Mediterranean basin.
+Its aim is to discuss the Mediterranean livestock issues in a broad perspective that can lead to new ideas for research and development programs in the region and to increase the attractiveness of EAAP for researchers on both sides of the Mediterranean Sea.

 Publications